The Age of Irony: U.S. History in the 20th Century

 Irony describes the emotion, whatever it is, occasioned by perceiving some great gulf, half-comic, half-tragic, between what one expects and what one finds . — Paul Fussell, My War: How I got irony in the infantry

 We will frame this study of 20th Century American history, literature, and culture by looking at the ways that the U.S. emerged as a global power and the social movements that shaped the nation at home.
 The whole century presented a “great gulf” between what Americans expected at the beginning of the century and the reality that we found by century's end.
-Building on our fall quarter study of WWI and progressivism, we will focus in winter on WWII and the civil rights movement, examining the ways that this conflict and the struggle for civil rights that followed it shaped American life and thought, especially the development of our sense of irony as reflected in politics and culture.
-During spring quarter, we will explore this history of the Vietnam War and its “wartime” and on second wave feminism.
+Building on our earlier studies of WWI, and WWII, progressivism, and the civil rights movement, we will focus during spring quarter on the history of the Vietnam War and its “wartime” and on second wave feminism.
 The historical context will inform our understanding of American cultural artifacts, including novels, poetry, and films.

 We will think historically about a variety of topics and learn to do history by practicing historical research, analysis, and interpretation, culminating in students' own projects.
-Students will write articles based on their research and will publish them in a program web-zine or may undertake a creative project connected to our historical studies.
+Students may write articles based on their research and publish them in a program web-zine or may undertake a creative project connected to our historical studies.

 This is an all-level program, ideal for returning and transfer students, especially those pursuing the Upside Down program.
 It is a broad liberal arts program designed for students who want to improve their historical knowledge, research skills, and (multi)cultural literacy.